eSTEP: An Integrated mHealth Intervention to Engage High-risk Individuals Along the Full PrEP Care Continuum (eSTEP)

 Recruitment and Clinical Sites:

-Participants will be recruited from a university-based HIV treatment and prevention clinic, as well as in the local San Diego GBMSM and TW communities through the following ways: a) ads on social media sites (e.g., Facebook/Instagram; Grindr) that will link to an online pre-screening survey, b) in-person while attending an HIV testing appointment at the HIV treatment and prevention clinic, c) community recruitment with our existing GBMSM and TW Community Advisory Boards (CABs) and partner community organizations, d) via a part-time recruiter (a peer recruiter or someone with experience in the community).
+Participants will be recruited in the following ways: a) ads on social media sites that will link to an online pre-screening survey, b) in-person while attending an HIV testing appointment at the HIV treatment and prevention clinic, c) community recruitment.

 Enrollment, Randomization and Follow-up Visits:

-Study candidates will complete a short online pre-screening survey to assess eligibility on REDCap.
-Preliminarily eligible participants will complete the enrollment visit over Zoom to verify eligibility and complete online written consent.
-After informed consent, participants will complete an online 30- to 45-minute baseline survey.
-All participants will be provided with community resources electronically by the study coordinator and asked to schedule an in-person clinical appointment at the HIV treatment and prevention clinic for routine HIV testing, eligibility and safety lab screening for PrEP as routinely offered in the HIV treatment and prevention clinic.
-Any participant that receives a positive test for HIV during the trial will receive appropriate post-test counseling and treatment by the HIV treatment and prevention clinic staff.
-All participants will also be provided 3-4 dried blood spot (DBS) testing kits to self-collect their DBS specimen for the TFV-DP analysis (PrEP adherence) with a detailed instruction sheet and link to a video demonstration of the DBS collect procedure.
-These kits and the first DBS collection may take place either in person at the HIV treatment and prevention clinic or if necessary, by mail.
+Study candidates completed a short online pre-screening survey to assess eligibility.
+Next, preliminarily eligible participants completed a virtual enrollment visit to verify eligibility and complete an electronic written consent.
+After informed consent, participants completed an online 30- to 45-minute baseline survey.
+Participants were then randomized 2:1 either to the intervention arm (eSTEP and usual care) or to the control arm (Usual care only).
+All participants were provided with community resources electronically by the study coordinator and asked to schedule a telephone-based informational meeting with a clinic PrEP navigator.
+Persons who wish to start PrEP were scheduled for an in-person clinical appointment at the HIV treatment and prevention clinic for routine HIV testing, eligibility and safety lab screening for PrEP as routinely offered in the HIV treatment and prevention clinic.
+Any participant who received a positive test for HIV during the trial received appropriate post-test counseling and treatment by the HIV treatment and prevention clinic staff.
+Participants were asked to provide 3 self-collected dried blood spots (DBS) for the TFV-DP analysis (i.e., to assess PrEP adherence).
+All participants completed online surveys and DBS at weeks 12 and 24, and medical records were reviewed to determine PrEP initiation, retention in PrEP care, and timely PrEP injections.

 Study Type